Overview

 The Medical Physics Track of the Biomedical Engineering Graduate program is accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP), which is required for students who would like to establish a career in clinical medical physics.
 The accreditation allows graduates to apply for CAMPEP-accredited residency training and pursue board certification from the American Board of Radiology.

 We offer Ph.D. degrees to those who are interested in establishing a career in therapeutic medical physics in radiation oncology.
 After coursework training during the initial two years, students will perform extensive research supervised by our faculty.
-Graduating students from the Medical Physics Track will receive a diploma of Ph.D. degree in Biomedical Engineering Graduate program and a letter of certification attesting the successful completion of CAMPEP-required training.
+Graduating students from the Medical Physics Track will receive a Ph.D. degree in Biomedical Engineering Graduate program and a letter of certification attesting to the successful completion of CAMPEP-required training.
 Graduating students are expected to continue pursuing a career of medical physics in academic, clinical, or industrial settings.